 There are no cycles of length 3.

 We need to count the number of unique cycles of length 3 (triangles) in an undirected graph.
 For each pair of connected nodes, count the number of common neighbors.
-Each triangle is counted 6 times (for each permutation of its 3 nodes), so divide the total by 6.
+Each triangle is counted once per edge when we sum common neighbors across edges; since each triangle has 3 edges, it will be counted 3 times in total, so divide the final sum by 3 to get the number of distinct triangles.

 Build an adjacency set for each node.
-For each edge (u, v), count the number of common neighbors between u and v.
-Sum this for all edges, then divide by 6.
+For each edge (u, v), count the number of common neighbors between u and v (this equals the number of triangles that include edge (u, v)).
+Sum this for all edges, then divide the total by 3 to obtain the number of unique length-3 cycles.

 #include<vector>#include<unordered_set>usingnamespace std;